Baked Potato Chips

 Find answers to the most common questions about making these baked potato chips.

-Baked potato chips can be made in the air fryer but it is harder to make a large batch.
+Yes!
+Baked potato chips can be made in the air fryer, but it is harder to make a large batch.
 Slice the potatoes into thin rounds and place no more than two layers of potatoes in the basket of the air fryer.
 Cook at 320 degrees for 25-30 minutes, shaking the basket every 5 minutes.

 Golden brown potato chips on a baking sheet covered in parchment paper with herbs on the side.